Holy Family University

-Holy Family University is a private Roman Catholic university in Philadelphia, Pennsylvania.
-It was chartered in 1954 by the Congregation of the Sisters of the Holy Family of Nazareth.
-In addition to the main Torresdale campus in the northeastern section of the city, there is a satellite location in Newtown.
-There was an additional satellite location on Bristol Pike in Bensalem that has since been sold and has not held classes since Spring of 2018.
+Holy Family University is a private Catholic university in Philadelphia, Pennsylvania, United States.
+It was founded in 1954 and has four schools: Arts & Sciences, Business & Technology, Education, and Nursing & Health Sciences.
+Its main campus in Philadelphia is in the northeastern section of the city and it has a satellite location in Newtown, Bucks County.
+Holy Family enrolls 3,600 students at the undergraduate and graduate levels.
+It is also a sponsored ministry of the Sisters of the Holy Family of Nazareth.

 History

 Holy Family University was founded in 1954 by the Sisters of the Holy Family of Nazareth as Holy Family Teacher Training School.
 During the early years, the college functioned as an affiliate of the Catholic University of America.
 The graduate programs in education were approved by the Pennsylvania Department of Education in March 1990, followed by the Nursing and Counseling Psychology programs in 1997, and the Accelerated Business Administration program in 2003.
 The graduate program in Criminal Justice was approved in 2007.
 The graduate program in TESOL and Literacy was approved in 2008.
 The doctoral program in Educational Leadership and Professional Studies was approved in 2010.

 Holy Family is the youngest of the four Catholic universities in the city of Philadelphia; the others are Saint Joseph's, La Salle, and Chestnut Hill College.